12 Diverse Things to Do in Telluride in Winter (Beyond Skiing!)

 The participants must be of moderate physical condition with no heart or back problems or any other medical conditions.

-The tour could be canceled if weather conditions do not cooperate, but you can have a chance to rebook it or you will be fully refunded if this happens.
+Your activity could be canceled if weather conditions do not cooperate, but you can have a chance to rebook it, or you will be fully refunded if this happens.
+Click here to book a trip ice climbing in Telluride.

 If you plan to go snowmobiling in Telluride, consider the following options and tours with Telluride Outfitters:

-For those seeking more adventurous trips, Full Day Backcountry Tour organizes rides to remote alpine settings.
+For those seeking more adventurous trips, the Full Day Backcountry Tour organizes rides to remote alpine settings.
 Lunch, snacks, and drinks are included.
 You’ll also visit Barlow Creek and Dunton.

-During winter in Telluride, many trails of the area become inaccessible for half of the year, whereas Bear Creek Trail offers year-round activities, including hiking.
+During winter in Telluride, many trails of the area become inaccessible for half of the year, whereas the Bear Creek Trail offers year-round activities, including hiking.

 This mellow trail welcomes newcomers and families with kids (in summer).
 The double-track trail Bear Creek follows several creeks (hence its name), stretches through conifer woods, and reaches open meadows with vistas of surrounding steeps and cliffs.

-After two miles of hiking, find yourself on a flat plateau and can enjoy the fantastic view of the falls at the back of the canyon.
+After two miles of hiking, you’ll find yourself on a flat plateau and enjoy the fantastic view of the falls at the back of the canyon.
 As a bonus, you’ll have a chance to check out any Colorado wildlife that stumbles in your path along the trip!

 Add Smuggler’s Brewpub, located at the base of the trail, to your hiking plan to have a post-hike drink and snack.
+It is open from Monday to Saturday from 11:30am until 9pm.

+Even though Bear Creek can be a smooth and fun hike during the summertime, during the wintertime, it can be dangerous with potential avalanches because of the large amount of snow.
 Please do this hike ONLY if you are a professional winter hiker and have the right gear for that.
 Also, if you are planning to take your kids with you during the winter, make sure you are extremely skilled and safe.

 In operation since 2011, Telluride Brewing Company produces excellent craft beers made with premium malt, hops, and yeasts.

 With its high-quality craft beer, the company has earned a special place in the world of beer crafting.
-Their Face Down Brown has won Gold at World Beer Cup (2012) and the Great American Beer Festival (2012 & 2014), as well as Bronze at the Great American Beer Festival (2016).
+Their Face Down Brown has won Gold at the World Beer Cup (2012) and the Great American Beer Festival (2012 & 2014), as well as Bronze at the Great American Beer Festival (2016).

 Their Whacked Out Wheat is another unique product that has taken medals at the Great American Beer Festival (2015) and World Beer Cup (2016 and 2018).

 Today, the company still goes on innovating and expanding its tap range, and you should stop by and try it when you’re visiting Telluride!
+The taproom is open daily from 11am until 8pm and the brewpub is open daily from 11am until 9pm.

-Telluride has a never-ending list of winter recreation activities and fat biking has become especially popular in recent years.
+Telluride has a never-ending list of winter recreation activities, and fat biking has become especially popular in recent years.

 If you’re a newcomer and want to try your skills at fat biking in Telluride, renting a bike is an option for you.